 It is in the interests of your child that we work together to ensure your child's asthma is managed as well as is possible.
 With good management your child should rarely suffer asthma attacks and should be able to participate in a full and active school life free from fear or worry.
 However, in order to be able to offer total support to every child with asthma we need full details of his/her treatment plan and to be advised of any changes.

-(To be included in the school's prospectus)
+(To be included on the school's website)

-Appendix F

-School Asthma Care Plan
+Appendix F School Asthma Care Plan

 Name of child Date of birth

 Address

-Address

 Home Telephone Mobile telephone

 GPs name GPs telephone

-Gr 3 Hame dr's telephone

 Description of treatment

-I understand that it is my responsibility to inform school if my Please tick
+I understand that it is my responsibility to inform school if my child's treatment is changed.
+Please tick

-child's treatment in changed.

-I confirm that my child is able to take responsil ninistration

-of his /her medication.
+I confirm that my child is able to take responsibility for the self administration of his /her medication.

-My child is not able to self administer his/her a

-medication and will require assistance.
+My child is not able to self administer his/her asthma medication and will require assistance.

-My child's inhaler is clearly labelled and in date
+My child's inhaler is clearly labelled and in date.

-,